christopher-beckham/weka-pyscript/README.md

 ===

 This package allows users to construct classifiers with Python scripts for WEKA, given that the script conforms to an expected structure.
+Get started with your first classifier [here](https://github.com/chrispy645/weka-pyscript/wiki/Getting-started)!

 Installation
 ---